Excluded minors are almost fragile: Preliminaries and the main theorems

 Let $N$ be a $3$-connected non-binary matroid.
-A matroid $M$ with an $N$-minor is \textit{$N$-stable} if, whenever $(X,Y)$ is a $2$-separation of $M$ with $|X\cap E(N)|\leq 1$, then the matroid $M_X$ corresponding to $X$ in the $1$- or $2$-sum decomposition of $M$ induced by $(X,Y)$ is binary.
+A matroid~$M$ with an $N$-minor is \textit{$N$-stable} if, whenever $(X,Y)$ is a $2$-separation of $M$ where $X$ is the non-$N$-side, then the matroid $M_X$, corresponding to $X$ in the $1$- or $2$-sum decomposition of $M$ induced by $(X,Y)$, is binary.